vboyev-MSFT/defender-docs/defender-xdr/m365d-threat-analytics-notifications.md

    ![Screenshot of the recipients screen.
 There are 3 recipients listed, and a test email has been sent, as indicated by a green checkmark](/defender/media/threat-analytics/ta_create_notification_4.png)

 6. Review your new rule.
-If there is anything you would like to change, select **Edit** at the end of each subsection.
+Select **Edit** at the end of each subsection to change any of the settings.
 Once your review is complete, select **Create rule**.

    ![Screenshot of the review screen.
 An edit button is highlighted in red](/defender/media/threat-analytics/ta_create_notification_5.png)